wuchunhui/anzTest/README.md

     {"code":500,"message":"name must be not null ","data":null}
     This return type throws the exception to user.
     Run the ANZ_QUESTION_C_SQL.sql  can Initialise the database.
     RUN mvn install  can Build the deployable .war file.
-I also push the .war